History of the GMIHC

 Support Our Mission

-100% of all proceeds from donations, merchandise sales, and fundraisers go back out to the community.
+100% of all proceeds from donations, merchandise sales, and fundraisers go back out to our community.